raspberrypilearning/oracle-raspberrypi-weather-station/en/step_1.md

 title: Additional information for educators
 ---

-The entire software installation process can take a while, especially if you have a slow Internet connection.
-If you’re planning to carry out the installation as part of a lesson or club, it is probably a good idea to download everything you need (especially SD card images), burn the SD card and perform any software updates before the session.
+The entire software installation process can take a while, especially if you have a slow internet connection.
+If you’re planning to carry out the installation as part of a lesson or club session, you may wish to download everything you need (especially SD card images), burn the SD card, and perform any software updates before the session.

 If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/project-name/print){:target="_blank"}.